 1) Don’t Over-Elaborate

-So first up, don’t panic and over elaborate.
-You don’t know what to say, so you end up saying IT ALL, and more – sound familiar?
+I know, I know, it’s easily done.
+You don’t know what to say, so you end up saying IT ALL… and more.
+Sound familiar?

 You list every reason, you give far too long explanations, you go into too much detail, and even end up making up other reasons or lame excuses… Yikes!